-Tennis legend Martina Navratilova has expressed her shock that no male tennis players on the international tour has come out yet.
+Tennis legend Martina Navratilova has expressed her shock that no male tennis player on the international tour has come out yet.

-Speaking about her own high profile coming out story, Navratlova says it was one of the best things that ever happened to her, and that she thinks that any current player coming out would not face the backlash that she had to endure.
+Speaking about her own high-profile coming out story, Navratilova said it was one of the best things that ever happened to her, and that she thinks that any current player coming out would not face the backlash that she had to endure.

 “If anything, it (coming out) helps now and I think it’s changed quite a bit.
 I don’t think players will have to go through anything like what I went through 30 years ago.”